akarlinsky/world_mortality/README.md

 We wish to thank the reporters from [Eurasianet](https://eurasianet.org/) for providing us this information.

+### Transnistria (monthly)
+Transnistria State Statistics Service Statistical information bulletin: http://mer.gospmr.org/gosudarstvennaya-sluzhba-statistiki/informacziya/informaczionnyj-statisticheskij-byulleten.html

+Social and economic development of the PMR: http://mer.gospmr.org/gosudarstvennaya-sluzhba-statistiki/informacziya/o-soczialno-ekonomicheskom-polozhenii-pmr.html

-### Tunisia (monthly)
+### Tunisia (weekly)
-Tunisia National Institute of statistics Monthly Bulletin: http://www.ins.tn/en/publication/statistics-monthly-bulletin-december-2020
+Tunisia National Institute of statistics Recent dynamics of mortality in Tunisia: http://www.ins.tn/fr/publication/dynamique-r%C3%A9cente-de-la-mortalit%C3%A9-en-tunisie

+The data from the report's figure 1 was digitized using [WebPlotDigitizer](https://github.com/ankitrohatgi/WebPlotDigitizer).

 ### Uruguay (weekly)